FREE NZ DELIVERY ON ORDERS OVER $70

 1. Beef Liver

-Beef liver, while not as high in vitamin D as fatty fish, still provides a decent amount and is also rich in other essential nutrients like iron and vitamin A. Including it occasionally in your diet can contribute to maintaining adequate vitamin D levels.
+Beef liver, while not as high in vitamin D as fatty fish, still provides a useful amount and is also rich in other nutrients such as iron and vitamin A. Including it occasionally in your diet can contribute to maintaining adequate vitamin D levels.

 Woman enjoying the sunshine to reduce vitamin D deficiency